 \section{Methods}

-\subsection{\texttt{MIST-}Based Isochrone Model Setup}
+\subsection{\texttt{MIST-}based isochrone model setup}

-To validate co-evolution of the binary system of the $\gamma$ Persei, the isochrone package of the \texttt{MESA} Isochrones \& Stellar Tracks (\texttt{MIST}) database \citep{MIST0, MIST1} was utilized.
+To validate the coevolution of the binary system of the $\gamma$ Persei, the 2.1 release of the isochrone package of the \texttt{MESA} Isochrones \& Stellar Tracks (\texttt{MIST}) database \citep{MIST0, MIST1} was utilized.
 The package offers a comprehensive grid for stellar evolutionary modelling, providing isochrones and synthetic photometry across a broad range of physical parameters.
 The full metallicity ([Fe/H]) range supported by \texttt{MIST} spans from $-4.0$ to $+0.5$ dex.
-In our analysis, we varied metallicity with [Fe/H] values from $-0.2$ and $-0.19$ down to $-2.0$ dex to probe lower-metallicity regimes as well.
+In our analysis, we varied metallicity with [Fe/H] values from $-0.2$ and $-0.19$ down to $-2.0$ dex to probe lower metallicity regimes as well.

 Synthetic magnitudes were extracted for the \textit{Gaia} photometric system, with extinction ($A_\mathrm{v}$) fixed at $0.0$ for all models, although the database covers a range of $A_\mathrm{v}$ between $0$ and $6$.
-Isochrones for both rotational configurations available in the grid were investigated: $v/v_\mathrm{(crit)} = 0.0$, representing non-rotating stars, and $v/v_\mathrm{(crit)} = 0.4$, corresponding to moderately rotating stars.
+Isochrones for both rotational configurations available in the grid were investigated: $v/v_\mathrm{(crit)} = 0.0$, representing nonrotating stars, and $v/v_\mathrm{(crit)} = 0.4$, corresponding to moderately rotating stars.
 Here, $v_\mathrm{(crit)}$ denotes the critical rotation velocity at which centrifugal acceleration at the stellar equator balances gravitational acceleration.
 Exceeding this threshold, the star would be disrupted by centrifugal forces.

 For the zeroth-order constraint, we adopted the standard \texttt{MIST} age grid, which consists of 107 discrete age points uniformly spaced in $\log({\rm Age}\, [yr])$ from $5.0$ to $10.3$ dex in $0.05$ dex increments.
-Upon identifying the subset of isochrones that provided satisfactory fits to both stellar components, we refined the age resolution locally by resampling the grid in steps of $0.01$ dex, allowing for more precise age determination for the system.
+Upon identifying the subset of isochrones that provided satisfactory fits to both stellar components, we refined the age resolution locally by resampling the grid in steps of $0.01$ dex, allowing for a more precise age determination of the system.

-\subsection{\texttt{MESA} Stellar Evolution Tracks}
+\subsection{\texttt{MESA} stellar evolution tracks}